jinhanjiang/zbatask/README.md

 Php version requires 5.4+, support php7
 The program can run under linux and mac system, you need to install php extension pcntl, posix

-You first need to create the task you want to perform, and you can quickly create an instance through the command.
+First you need to create the task you want to perform, and you can quickly create an instance through the command.

 ```
 ./zba --create-default-task-file